Skip to content

 });

-To get your <LIGHTRUN_SECRET> key, log into the Management Portal and inspect the Set Up An Agent section, under Getting Started.
+To get your <LIGHTRUN_SECRET>, log into the Management Portal, and inspect the Set Up An Agent section, under Getting Started and copy the key.

 Note

-This method works only for Linux and MacOS.
+This method is only available for Linux and MacOS.

 require('lightrun').start();